RMPR/rmpr.github.io/_posts/2020-6-11-Managing-torrents-on-your-server.md

 `watch "transmission-remote -l" (add the -n flag to specify an interval, the standard is 2 seconds)`

-Then Ctrl-B + % to divide the screen and you can now operate on transmisison as you wish, and you'll no longer have observability problems
+Then Ctrl-B + % to divide the screen and you can now operate on transmission as you wish, and you'll no longer have observability problems
 ![Tmux and transmission daemon](../images/tmux-transmission.png)

 ## Rounding edges